Skip to main content

 Applicable Rules

-Rule 3.104 (a) provides in relevant part that a receiving state “. . .shall complete investigation and respond to a sending state’s request for an offender’s transfer of supervision no later than the 45th calendar day following receipt of a completed transfer request in the receiving state’s compact office. . .”
+(a) A receiving state shall complete an investigation and respond to a sending state’s request for a supervised individual’s transfer of supervision no later than the 45th calendar day following receipt of a completed transfer request in the receiving state’s compact office.

-The plain meaning of the text of this rule is that states have 45 days to complete investigations once the application has arrived in the receiving state compact office.
+The plain meaning of Rule 3.104 is that states have 45 days to complete investigations once the application has arrived in the receiving state compact office.

 North Dakota’s justification for its inquiry is premised on the assumption that many states have special laws or policies pertaining to sex offenders which require clarification of residency restrictions and establishing sex offender risk levels or community notification requirements.
 Under the current rules as referenced herein there is no provision for using the type of crime to define how the above referenced rule will be applied as to the stated time period.